CyberFlameGO/svnpython/Doc/library/os.rst

 .. data:: EX_USAGE

    Exit code that means the command was used incorrectly, such as when the wrong number of arguments are given.
-Availability: Unix.
+Availability: Macintosh, Unix.

    .. versionadded:: 2.3

 .. data:: EX_DATAERR

    Exit code that means the input data was incorrect.
-Availability: Unix.
+Availability: Macintosh, Unix.

    .. versionadded:: 2.3